hamishwillee/PX4-user_guide/en/modules/README.md

 # Modules

-This is a placholder to create the modules.
+This is a placeholder to create the modules.

 Directory contains: